 Open Access is being managed as a risk to IEEE publications.
-To date, this risk has not realized – peer reviewed, high quality publications are still highly sought after and our IEL subscriptions have seen steady year-to-year increases.
+To date, this risk has not realized.
+IEEE peer reviewed, high quality publications are still highly sought after and our IEL subscriptions have seen steady year-to-year increases.
 IEEE has also been able to move into the Open Access market with three options for authors: Hybrid Journals, a new Multidisciplinary Open Access Mega Journal, and fully Open Access (OA) Journals.
 As I stated, this risk has not realized… yet.

 How much importance should IEEE place on professional development activities?

 IEEE should place the development and implementation of continuing professional development activities as a priority for the organization.
 The ultimate outcome of any continuing professional development program is that it deliver benefits to the public, the employer, and the professional.
 It has never been enough for someone to simply graduate with a technology degree – they must stay current.
 Professionals must stay relevant, aware of changing trends, their knowledge must stay up-to-date, and their skills must stay current.
 IEEE’s Mission statement is to ‘foster technological innovation and excellence for the benefit of humanity.’
 Providing support for continuing professional development directly supports IEEE’s Mission by helping to ensure that practicing technologists are meeting the highest standards by staying relevant and up to date.
 Today IEEE journals, conferences, standards and IEEE Xplore serve to help our members stay current.
 In addition, IEEE provides continuing professional education.
 We need to significantly expand our continuing professional education program and work toward bundling our course content as packages to Universities and business that provide continuing education.